 Hello, I’m Gian 👋🏻

-I’m a London-based event curator, marketer, writer, a Japanophile, and the author of The Craftsman Newsletter.
+I’m a London-based producer, content strategist and writer.
+Also a Japanophile and author of The Craftsman Newsletter.

 A box of wonders